 One of my rules is never let any machine have any downtime with nothing to do.
 It takes tremendous planning to nearly get there.
 And once you can do this so well … you will find a lot of free time to have some life.

 The key No.2 is to manage your “life” as you have done with “work”.
 Make it as efficient and as effective as possible.
 Yes, given a tiny and fixed amount of time you have left for life, the better you manage it, the more life you can have.
-Sleeping till noon in weekend … not have any meet up schedule ahead with favorable timeline don’t help.
+Sleeping till noon on the weekend … not having any meet-up schedule ahead with a favorable timeline doesn’t help.

 During my McKinsey’s period, I often make scheduling calls to friends and my family during lunch.
 I book trips and activities far ahead.
 I always have a book on my phone so whenever my schedule got broken (e.g: friends coming late for a meetup), I have some productive and fun things to do.
 I take short naps during travel time to clients’ office.
 I research and apply the best method to maximize the output of those 4-hours sleeps (breathing cycle, mindfulness, etc.).
 All of these feel really geeky, but they do maximize the amount of “life” I have.